craftercms/docs/source/reference/api/search.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Delivery Search Indexing
 ^^^^^^^^^^^^^^^^^^^^^^^^
-On the other hand, delivery indexing is done to enable search and search-based features for the delivery project/site.
+Delivery indexing is done to enable search and search-based features for the delivery project/site.
 This is configurable per project/site, and the index is tuned to help end-users use the project/site.

 |hr|